kcamcam/emoji-calendar/README.md

 3. Thats all

 ## Note:
-Corresponding holidays are official Canadian holidays only.
+- Corresponding holidays are official Canadian holidays only.
+- Max font-size for an emoji is 8em.
+I have clue why 🤔